 Are any writers actually walking away from conferences with a signed book contract in hand?
 Perhaps they don’t sign their John Hancock within the conference room walls, but Gottlieb leaves each event with the names of multiple authors from whom he would like to read additional work.
 And that is big.

 “New and wonderful voices can emerge from writers’ conferences,” Gottlieb says. “[And they] are also an opportunity for me to dispel many myths about literary agencies and publishers.”

-Meredith Quinn is a graduate of New York University and an editor at The Writer.
+Meredith Quinn is a graduate of New York University and a former managing editor at The Writer.